kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 |                   2.
 With Connectors |             4476             |             4479             |          0          |       167, 138       |   1.5, 1.5    |
 |                   3.
 With Connectors |             4471             |             4471             |          0          |       157, 163       |   1.5, 1.5    |

-As a conclusion of the load tests results, the performance of the Metric Gateway is not affected by the new setup with Connectors.
-The results show that the performance of the Metric Gateway is similar for both setups.
+As a conclusion of the load tests results, the performance of the metric gateway is not affected by the new setup with Connectors.
+The results show that the performance of the metric gateway is similar for both setups.

 </div>